circuitdao/docs/docs/technical-manual/collateral-vaults.md

 ## Loan and debt accounting

-Each vault keeps track of the **principal** (P) of outstanding loans, and the **discounted principal** (DP).
+Each vault keeps track of the **principal** of outstanding loans, and the **discounted principal**.
 Principal and discounted principal get updated whenever BYC is borrowed from or repaid to the vault.
 Principal also gets updated when a [Stability Fee transfer](#stability-fee-transfers) is performed.

 The principal is the net amount of BYC borrowed and repaid: